KnightNiwrem/Digital-Pets-v2/PRD.md

 15) Timekeeping, Ticks, Offline Catch‑Up, and Autosave
 - Tick cadence:
-  - One game tick occurs every fifteen seconds.
+  - One game tick occurs every sixty seconds.
   - Autosave occurs every tick.
 - Hidden tick counters:
   - Care values use hidden tick counters to streamline calculations and maintain consistent behavior across active and offline time.
-  - Multipliers define how many ticks equal one displayed unit for each care value; examples can use forty ticks per Hydration unit to represent ten minutes.
+  - Multipliers define how many ticks equal one displayed unit for each care value; examples can use ten ticks per Hydration unit to represent ten minutes.
 - Offline catch‑up:
   - On resume, compute elapsed time and mathematically flatten all ticks into a single step update for ongoing sleep, travel, activities, care decay, Poop spawns, sickness checks, and egg incubation.
 For example, if offline time is 10 minutes, then simply compute (10 * 60 / 15 = 40 ticks) and decrease hidden tick counters for care value by 40.